Aadukalam (soundtrack): Release

 The album was highly anticipated among fans, after the soundtrack composed by Prakash Kumar for Vetrimaaran's debut film Polladhavan, became a runaway chartbuster upon release.
-The soundtrack, distributed by Sony Music, was released at a low-key function at Lady Aandal School auditorium in Chennai on 1 December 2010, featuring the attendance of the film's cast and crew and the function saw a live performance by Prakash and his musical team.
+The soundtrack, distributed by Sony Music India, was released at a low-key function at Lady Aandal School auditorium in Chennai on 1 December 2010, featuring the attendance of the film's cast and crew and the function saw a live performance by Prakash and his musical team.
 The song "Yathe Yathe" topped the charts and remained in the No.1 position for nearly five weeks.

 Critical reception

-The album opened to positive critical feedback with Karthik C of Behindwoods gave 3 out of 5 stars and wrote "GV Prakash Kumar has shown more promise with this album.
-It is quite evident that he has either tried to be on the same scale or be subdued and not go overboard, even if there are opportunities in this album.
-His experiments with contrasting sounds do pass to an extent.
-The songs would certainly make an impact if they are situational as there is no fantasy involved".
+The album opened to positive critical feedback.
 Karthik Srinivasan of Milliblog opined that "Vetrimaaran and Prakash's combination works far better than their previous film Polladhavan".
 A critic from Sify highlighted the score and songs as "one of the major plus for the film", whereas Pavithra Srinivasan of Rediff called that the music "adds depth to the proceedings".
 The Hindu-based critic Karthik Subramanian, apart from reviewing Prakash's work in the background score, further praised Vetrimaaran's idea of using songs as montages, calling it as "excellent" and "blends with the narrative".

 Awards and nominations

 Legacy

 The song "Otha Sollala" and the signature step performed by Dhanush was hailed by fans.
-In July 2013, when Yo Yo Honey Singh released the track "Lungi Dance", a promotional song for Chennai Express, and became viral upon release, Kollywood fans pointed this song and hailed the signature step calling it as the "original lungi dance".
+In July 2013, when Yo Yo Honey Singh released the track "Lungi Dance", a promotional song for Chennai Express, and became viral upon release, Tamil cinema fans pointed this song and hailed the signature step calling it as the "original lungi dance".
 It was parodied by Sathyan in Naiyaandi (2013), whose character Parandhaman assumes that Vanaroja (Nazriya Nazim) had reciprocated his feelings, similar to that film; and also by Vijay in Theri (2016).
 An article from The Times of India listed "Otha Sollala" as one of the "iconic dance moments of the last decade".